microsoft/fluentui/packages/react-portal/Spec.md

 ### v8 migration

-- `enableEventBubbling` will be default, rather use `disabledEventBubbling`
+- `enableEventBubbling` will be default, use `disableEventBubbling` instead
 - No more concept of `LayerHost` and id/class selectors, `PortalContext` should be used to use a raw HTML element
 - `insertionOrder` prop will replace `insertFirst`